Work at King's

 Richard Causton, composer

-With one of the finest gothic buildings in the world at his disposal, Sir Stephen in the last decade of his life founded two highly successful ventures based at King's Chapel: the festival, Easter at King's, from which the BBC continue to broadcast regularly, and a series of high-profile concerts throughout the year, Concerts at King's.
-To both of these, Sir Stephen succeeded in attracting musicians of international renown, from singers such as Bryn Terfel, Andreas Scholl and Gerald Finley, to instrumentalists such as Alison Balsom, Nicholas Daniel and Rachel Podger and ensembles such as the Monteverdi Choir, the King's Singers, the Vienna Boys' Choir, the Dunedin Consort and regular visitors, the Academy of Ancient Music, the BBC Concert Orchestra and the Philharmonia Orchestra and Chorus.
+With one of the finest Perpendicular buildings in the world at his disposal, Sir Stephen in the last twenty years of his life founded two highly successful ventures based at King's Chapel: the festival, Easter at King's, from which the BBC continue to broadcast regularly, and a series of high-profile concerts throughout the year, Concerts at King's.
+To both of these, Sir Stephen succeeded in attracting musicians of international renown, from singers such as Bryn Terfel, Andreas Scholl and Gerald Finley, to instrumentalists such as Alison Balsom, Nicholas Daniel and Rachel Podger and ensembles such as the Monteverdi Choir, the King's Singers, the Vienna Boys' Choir, the Dunedin Consort and regular visitors, the Academy of Ancient Music, the BBC Concert Orchestra, Britten Sinfonia and the Philharmonia Orchestra and Chorus.

 One of the most exciting innovations in this context was the first live simultaneous transmission of a concert (Handel Messiah) direct to cinemas across Europe and North America.
 The most recent innovation at King’s is its record label.
 The Choir now releases four recordings a year on its own label, and broadcasts services on its website from King’s College Chapel to a growing worldwide audience.